uclalawcovid19behindbars/historical-data/README.md

 However, correctional authorities vary in what they report publicly.
 For example, as of December 2020, the Pennsylvania Department of Corrections reports data for all six of these core variables, while the Mississippi Department of Corrections reports data for only one.

 Further, we aim to collect and report Covid-19 facility-level data, where possible, from all federal, state, and county correctional agencies across the country.
 In general, the Federal Bureau of Prisons reports its Covid-19 prison data by facility.
 However, not all state and county jurisdictions report data disaggregated by facility for all variables.
-We are working on a detailed table of variable availability by jurisdiction.
-In the meantime, please consult the individual state pages to see where we have facility-level data.
+Please visit our [website](https://uclacovidbehindbars.org/) for more info on data availability.

 When data are not available publicly, we make every effort to obtain missing information through original public records requests.
 In some cases, we also partner with other organizations who gather data directly from agencies.
-We compile our data into a spreadsheet we maintain on GitHub.
-We also maintain a historical dataset that includes all data we’ve collected since the start of the pandemic.
-We are currently working to clean the reporting inconsistencies in that data to enable us to display time series visualizations.
+Our data for several jails in California is collected by [Davis Vanguard](https://www.davisvanguard.org/), who have been generously sharing their COVID-19 data with us.
+Our data for state prisons in Massachusetts is reported by [the ACLU of Massachusetts](https://data.aclum.org/sjc-12926-tracker/).
+If you would like to contribute data on COVID-19 in a facility that we don't currently include, please see [our template](https://docs.google.com/spreadsheets/d/1cqjCvbXuUh5aIQeJ4NRKdUwVAb4adaWTK-nBPFAj0og/edit#gid=363817589).
+We always welcome additional contributors!

+## Historical Data Availability

+We are in the process of cleaning historical data going back to the beginning of the pandemic.
+Currently, the states with [historical data available](https://github.com/uclalawcovid19behindbars/historical-data/tree/main/data) are:

+- Arizona
+- California
+- Florida
+- Mississippi
+- North Carolina
+- New Jersey
+- Pennsylvania
+- Wisconsin

+We aim to have all states' data cleaned by late Spring 2021.
+We also have efforts underway to match our historical COVID data with historical population data.
+Stay tuned!

 ## Data dictionary